-- Agrees to serve as student preceptor; acts as a professional role model, resource person, and mentor. - Completes and electronically submits Preceptor Application to course faculty one month prior to the student starting clinical hours. - Approves and agrees to jointly set goals and objectives for the student's clinical experience, as appropriate. - Informs student and faculty of available learning activities and projects likely to fulfill the student's learning objectives. - Encourages initiative, individuality, self-assessment, and increasing autonomy, as appropriate, by the student. - Shares expertise necessary to function in the clinical site. - Provides regular feedback to student regarding progress, strengths and limitations. - Completes assessment of student's performance at mid-semester and at the end of the semester.
+- Agrees to serve as student preceptor; acts as a professional role model, resource person, and mentor. - Completes and electronically submits preceptor planning form to course faculty one month prior to the student starting clinical hours. - Provides a current CV, copy of RN licensure, and transcripts. - Approves and agrees to jointly set goals and objectives for the student's clinical experience, as appropriate. - Informs student and faculty of available learning activities and projects likely to fulfill the student's learning objectives. - Encourages initiative, individuality, self-assessment, and increasing autonomy, as appropriate, by the student. - Shares expertise necessary to function in the clinical site. - Provides regular feedback to student regarding progress, strengths and limitations. - Completes assessment of student's performance at mid-semester and at the end of the semester.
 Submits final student evaluation to faculty member within the specified course timeline. - Confers routinely with faculty member directly regarding student's progress during the clinical experience.
 Immediately notifies the faculty member if the student's performance is unsatisfactory. - Electronically submits or emails student evaluation directly to the faculty member.
 The student evaluation form must be on file before course completion.